imjbassi/Lichess-Puzzle-Python-GUI/README.md

 pip install cairosvg

 - It seemed like the cairocffi library was missing so I tried installing cairocffi and its required system libraries by running: brew install cairo sudo apt-get install libcairo2-dev conda install -c conda-forge cairocffi (ultimately worked for me) brew install web-browser brew install --cask edfbrowser pip install Pillow-SVG
+-

+Windows

+It seems like you're encountering an issue with the cairosvg library and its dependency on the Cairo graphics library.
+The error message suggests that the "cairo-2" library or its variants cannot be found, which means the Cairo library is missing or not properly installed on your system.

+To resolve this issue, you'll need to install the Cairo graphics library.
+Here's how you can do it:

+Windows:
+You can try installing the required libraries using pre-built binary packages.
+You can download the required files from the GTK for Windows Runtime Environment Installer:[ https://www.gtk.org/download/windows.php](https://www.gtk.org/docs/installations/windows/#using-gtk-from-msys2-packages)
+After installing GTK, make sure to add its bin directory to your system's PATH environment variable.